 I know some parents are already climbing the walls faster than their little darlings can climb the furniture and are developing a whole new respect for the teaching profession.
 But I don’t have kids.
 Please don’t hate me.
 I am in loco parentis only to two cats, three hens and a bantam cock, which leaves me unqualified to give you advice on how to keep your children happily occupied.
 Not that this will stop me, of course.
-Feel free to punctuate your reading with hollow laughs and the occasional sneer.

 Letting them cook splendidly messy things apparently works, assuming you have the ingredients in this time of shortages, and don’t mind adding to your burden by cleaning up behind them.
 I’ve seen a few pictures of people smiling in a carefree fashion while their kids create havoc in the kitchen and I am deeply sceptical, but then I don’t wear a halo or walk on water, either.
 It’s your house, go for it.

 I thought about recipes for home-made sweets but most of them involve ingredients heated to volcanic temperatures (except coconut ice, look it up).
 There are umpteen cut-out-cookie recipes online and I think Nigella’s is the best.
 Grab yourself a set of dinosaur biscuit cutters and unleash Jurassic Park in your home, hopefully without the gory bits, but who knows with kids?